sophiedamelio/project_4/README.md

 ----

-### The technologies we used to build this app are:
+### The technologies I used to build this app are:
 - Node.js
 - Express
 - React